Dwood15/node-blessed/README.md

 2. Implement a widget API which is heavily optimized for terminals.

-The node-blessed renderer makes use of CSR (change-scroll-region), and BCE (back-color-erase).
+The Blessed renderer makes use of CSR (change-scroll-region), and BCE (back-color-erase).
 It draws the screen using the painter's algorithm and is sped up with smart cursor movements and a screen damage buffer.
 This means rendering of your application will be extremely efficient: node-blessed only draws the changes (damage) to the screen.

-node-blessed is arguably as accurate as ncurses, but even more optimized in some ways.
+Blessed is arguably as accurate as ncurses, but even more optimized in some ways.
 The widget library gives you an API which is reminiscent of the DOM.
 Anyone is able to make an awesome terminal application with node-blessed.
 There are terminal widget libraries for other platforms (primarily [python][urwid] and [perl][curses-ui]), but node-blessed is possibly the most DOM-like (dare I say the most user-friendly?).

-node-blessed has been used to implement other popular libraries and programs.
+Blessed has been used to implement other popular libraries and programs.
 Examples include: the [slap text editor][slap] and [node-blessed-contrib][contrib].
 The node-blessed API itself has gone on to inspire [termui][termui] for Go.